"The U.S. dollar is generally weak," said Yukio Ishizuki, FX strategist at Daiwa Securities in Tokyo.

 The Australian dollar surged more than 1% to $0.6982, the highest since Jan.
 3.

-The Aussie pared its gains after data showed the Australian economy contracted as expected in the first quarter, but traders say sentiment has turned bullish because lockdown restrictions are easing and commodity prices are rising.
+The Aussie pared its gains to trade at $0.6937 after data showed the Australian economy contracted as expected in the first quarter.
+The country's treasurer said it is already in recession, but traders said sentiment has turned bullish because lockdown restrictions are easing and commodity prices are rising.

 Across the Tasman Sea, the New Zealand dollar rose to $0.6430, the highest since March 9.

-The greenback also slumped to a one-month low of $1.2615 against the British pound GBP=D3 .
+The greenback also slumped to a one-month low of $1.2615 against the British pound.

 The greenback grinded lower against safe-haven currencies due to concerns about the widening economic impact of protests in the United States.

-The U.S. currency fell 108.47 yen, pulling back from a two-month high of 108.85 yen reached early in Asian trading on Wednesday.
+The U.S. currency fell to 108.51 yen, pulling back from a two-month high reached early in Asian trading on Wednesday.

 The U.S. Department of Defense has moved about 1,600 U.S. Army troops into the Washington, D.C., region, the Pentagon said on Tuesday, after several nights of violent protests.